Integrating Complex Covariate Transformations in Generalized Additive Models: Model fitting and inference

 where $M_{p}$ is the dimension of the null space of ${\bf S}^{\lambda}$, $|{\bf S}^{\lambda}|_{+}$ is the product of its positive eigenvalues, $\bm{\mathcal{H}}$ is the negative Hessian of \eqref{eq:logPosterior}, evaluated at its maximiser, $\hat{\bm{\zeta}}$.
 To ensure the positivity of $\bm \lambda$, we maximise (\ref{eq:LAML}) w.r.t. $\bm \rho$, where $\rho_g = \log(\lambda_g)$.
 We use a BFGS optimiser, which requires the gradient of the objective

 Although computing the first two terms is straightforward, the third term is more involved.
 In particular, following \cite{wood_smoothing_2016}, we have

-The direct calculation of \eqref{eq:DH_Drho} results in a computational cost of $O(np^3)$, where $p = \text{dim}(\zeta)$, for each $\rho_g$.
+The direct calculation of \eqref{eq:DH_Drho} results in a computational cost of $O(np^3)$, where $p = \text{dim}({\bm \zeta})$, for each $\rho_g$.
 However, \cite{wood_smoothing_2016} shows how to achieve a more efficient $O(np^2)$ for standard GAMLSS models.
-Attaining similar computational efficiency for models with nested transformations is more challenging, but in Section \ref{sec:deriv_framework} we provide methods that are as efficient as possible.
+Attaining similar computational efficiency for models with nested transformations is the key challenge in making the framework proposed here practically feasible for routine use.
+Section \ref{sec:deriv_framework} addresses this challenge.